Skip to main content

 });

-4. Generate Access Tokens#
+4. Generate access tokens

-Now you can directly call the Authorization Server to generate Access Tokens.
+You can directly call the Authorization Server to generate Access Tokens.
 Check the following code snippet to see how you can do that:

 curl -X POST <YOUR_API_DOMAIN>/auth/oauth/token \